Aliases for MUTYH Gene

 GeneCards Summary for MUTYH Gene

 MUTYH (MutY DNA Glycosylase) is a Protein Coding gene.
-Diseases associated with MUTYH include Adenomas, Multiple Colorectal and Gastric Cancer, Somatic.
-Among its related pathways are DNA Double-Strand Break Repair and Telomere C-strand (Lagging Strand) Synthesis and Recognition and association of DNA glycosylase with site containing an affected purine.
-GO annotations related to this gene include hydrolase activity and hydrolase activity, acting on glycosyl bonds.
+Diseases associated with MUTYH include Familial Adenomatous Polyposis 2 and Gastric Cancer.
+Among its related pathways are DNA Double-Strand Break Repair and Telomere C-strand (Lagging Strand) Synthesis.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and hydrolase activity, acting on glycosyl bonds.
 An important paralog of this gene is ENSG00000288208.